 But for third-grade injury, you should immediately seek medical care.
 Injury can be treated at home either using your household things or using your ‘first aid kit.”

 First aid for abrasion-home Remedies

 These remedies are only effective for minor abrasions, not for severe third-grade abrasion injuries.

 - Apply aloe Vera gel or fresh aloe Vera, if available at that time.
 Apply on the affected area and repeat it three times a day.
 Research study on aloe Vera healing properties shows encouraging signs.

-- As we all have turmeric powder in our home for cooking purpose, but do you know it’s a very effective antiseptic as well.
+- As we all have turmeric powder in our home for cooking purposes, but do you know it’s a very effective antiseptic as well.
 Mix turmeric powder with water and make a paste and apply that on the wound.
 Do not cover it with a bandage and repeat this two times a day.
 Reminder, as this may hurt a bit but worth a try if another antiseptic is not available.

-First aid Kit for abrasion
+First-aid Kit for abrasion

-First aid box for abrasion should have the following items: –
+The first aid box for abrasion should have the following items: –

 - Sterile gauze pads

 - Surgical scissors